SerratedSharp/CSharpWasmRecipes/README.md

 }
 ```

+Note, the difference in the UnsubscribeEvent's third parameter that takes the JSObject reference returned from the other method, rather than an Action.

 We'll use a wrapper for HtmlElement to demonstrate the implementation of the click event.
 To minimize the amount of interop occurring for this event, we support multiple C# subscribers through a single JS interop event subscription.

 ```C#
 public interface IJSObjectWrapper { JSObject JSObject { get; } }